top of page

 Frequently Asked Questions

 There are more than 20 types of nonimmigrant (temporary) visas and many categories of immigrant (permanent) visas.
 The visa you need depends on the purpose of your travel, such as tourism, work, study, business, or immigration.
-For guidance on which visa best fits your situation, contact Tu Brújula Legal, PC for personalized support.
+For guidance on which visa best fits your situation, contact Your Legal Compass PC for personalized support.

 After you submit a petition (I-130, I-140, etc.) to us, we review and approve it.
 Once approved, we sends the petition to the National Visa Center, if you plan to apply from outside the U.S. National Visa Center assigns a case number and sends a letter with next steps.
 Processing times may vary, so check the National Visa Center processing times page for updates.